 Istill remember the day I was sitting on my grandmother’s porch and got the idea that I wanted to go to college.
 College was not something that was drilled into me as a young child.
 It was a tool and a means to change my surroundings.
 No way did I want to be confined to the square-mile radius known as South Central, Los Angeles all my life.

 After realizing that if I in fact expected to get to college, I was wasting valuable time during a small window of opportunity.
-I knew I had to get back on the grind–quick.
+I knew I had to get back on the grind, and quick.

-Soon after, we had a meeting with my social worker who relayed that she could sign custody over to my grandmother or I could go to a group home.
+Soon after, my grandmother, dad any myself had a meeting with my social worker who relayed that she could sign custody over to my grandmother or I could go to a group home.
 I remember telling the social workers that I would rather go back to foster care because if I stayed with my grandmother, I would probably just end up running the streets with my cousins.

 Zenith Group Home for girls, located on Crenshaw in between Manchester and Century, would be my new home for at least a year.
 I was enrolled into Inglewood High School.